rehack/Get-Your-GitHub-Card/README.md

 # GitHub-Card
-Display GitHub Information On A Web Page
+Display Your GitHub Information On A Web Page

 ![demo.png](./static/img/demo.png)